 Surveys are fun.
 They're also very helpful when it comes time to create your product.
-Your market will tell you what they want, and how much they're willing to pay for it.
+Your market will tell you what they want, and how much they're

 Most importantly, surveys allow you to determine once and for all whether your niche holds any profit potential.